Subtitle Segmentation: How Line Breaks Affect Readability

 - a general sense that the subtitles are harder to follow

 The effect is subtle when it happens occasionally.
 When it happens consistently, it adds real friction to watching.
+Eye-tracking research on subtitle text segmentation confirms that where a line breaks affects how efficiently viewers read it.

 Segmentation and Reading Speed